 The history of European arrival, from explorers to missionaries and general immigration, is also laid out.
 Through maps, books and everyday items we can piece together an idea of what it was like to live here, through the eyes of those who came before us.

 The social history displays include objects related to various industries, from pottery to manufacturing and foodstuffs.
-Check out, too, the vast costume collection with lots of period garments (especially from the Edwardian era on).
+Check out, too, the vast costume collection with lots of period garments (especially those from the Edwardian era and later).

 You will find the South Canterbury Museum on Perth Street in Timaru, next to St Mary’s church.
 Note that it is closed on Mondays.